Ubiquity Press

 User Flow

-Before starting a whole low-fidelity prototyping process, we sketched our main navigation menu to start.
-As we have sketched out our main navigation, we needed to organize the general user flow to fully process the whole project.
-We made Central Station for the main user persona, which are Ubiquity Press Admin, Press Manager, and Journal Manager.
-We created a flow for some pages that we made as a very simple mid-fi prototype.
-Lastly, we sketched another user flow that happens from inside to outside, and vice versa of Central Station.
+Before starting the whole low-fidelity prototyping process, we sketched our main navigation menu.
+As we sketched out our main navigation, we needed to organize the general user flow to fully process the whole project.
+We made Central Station for the main user personas, which are Ubiquity Press Admin, Press Manager, and Journal Manager.
+We created a flow for some pages as a very simple mid-fi prototype.
+Lastly, we sketched another user flow that happens from inside to outside, and vice versa, of Central Station.

 Frame 36.png